openfl/OpenFLDevelopersGuide/handling-events/event-listeners.md

 Most error events are based on the ErrorEvent class, and as such will have a property named `text` that is used to store the error message that OpenFL displays.
 The two exceptions are the StatusEvent and NetStatusEvent classes.
 Both of these classes have a `level` property (`StatusEvent.level` and `NetStatusEvent.info.level`).

-When the value of the level property is &quot;error&quot;, these event types are considered to be error events.
+When the value of the level property is "error", these event types are considered to be error events.

 An error event will not cause dynamic platforms (such as HTML5 or Flash Player) to stop running, but will stop execution on all other platforms.
 It will manifest as a dialog box on the debugger versions of Flash Player, and will not manifest in release versions of Flash Player.